Liquid Hopfield model: retrieval and localization in multicomponent liquid mixtures

-So far, we have restricted our study to generic targets for which $q=1/2$.
+{\bf Effect of sparsity on retrieval.} So far, we have restricted our study to generic targets for which $q=1/2$.
 In this case half of the components are present in each target.
 We now consider the case of lower values of $q$, where less components are shared among targets.

 Fig.~\ref{fig:sparse}A shows the region where the homogeneous state is stable and regions where all retrieval states are also stable for different values of the sparsity, $q$.
-Note that the spinodal for the homogeneous state, which we derive analytically in Appendix~\ref{app:homo_hess}, is independent of the sparsity $q$ of the target states.
+Note that the spinodal for the homogeneous state, which we derive analytically in Sec.~\ref{app:homo_hess} of the SI, is independent of the sparsity $q$ of the target states.
 In contrast with the homogeneous state, we find that stability of target states depends on the sparsity, and in fact reducing $q$, results in a larger retrieval region, consistent with previous results on multifarious self-assembly \cite{sartori2020lessons} and classical results of neural networks \cite{tsodyks1988enhanced}.
-Specifically, the lines plotted in Fig.~\ref{fig:sparse}A represent the worse case scenario for the stability of target states in the large $p$ limit, and we derive those analytically in Appendix~\ref{app:chemeq}.
-Interestingly, we find that the key result that nonlinearities are necessary for retrieval, i.e. retrieval requires $v_3\neq0$, still hold even in the limit $q\to0$, as shown in Appendix~\ref{app:sparse}.
+Specifically, the lines plotted in Fig.~\ref{fig:sparse}A represent the worse case scenario for the stability of target states in the large $p$ limit, and we derive those analytically in Sec.~\ref{app:chemeq} of the SI.
+Interestingly, we find that the key result that nonlinearities are necessary for retrieval, i.e. retrieval requires $v_3\neq0$, still hold even in the limit $q\to0$, as shown in Sec.~\ref{app:sparse} of the SI.

 Recall that for $q=1/2$ each target state came accompanied by a mirror state for which $a_\ast<0$.
 Changing the sparsity of the targets from $q = 1/2$ breaks the symmetry $a_\ast\to-a_\ast$ in the corresponding equations.
-As a consequence, the values of the extended potential for the mirror states increases as $q$ decreases, see Fig.~\ref{fig:sparse}B. Hence, the case of low $q$ thermodynamically suppresses mirror states, as desired.
+As a consequence, the values of the grand-potential functional for the mirror states increases as $q$ decreases, see Fig.~\ref{fig:sparse}B. Hence, the case of low $q$ thermodynamically suppresses mirror states, as desired.

-Taken together, this shows that sparse targets facilitate retrieval, by increasing the parameter region where retrieval is stable and by suppressing potentially undesired mirror states.